 The dogs and I got a late morning start after enjoying a bagel and coffee (and dog food for them) at Kari’s efficiency.
-Given I’ve been to Washington D.C. a couple of times, I didn’t feel the need to go see the monuments again, though they are spectacular.
-I snapped a picture on my way out of town.
-I decided to go back to Maryland to finish up the drive from yesterday which I cut short in order to get to D.C. at a reasonable hour.
+Given I’ve been to Washington D.C. a couple of times, I didn’t visit the monuments again.
+Their grandeur at least deserves a photo, so I snapped a picture on my way out of town.
+I returned to Maryland’s Eastern Shore to finish up yesterday’s scenic drive which I had cut short in order to arrive in DC. at a reasonable hour.

-We first stopped in Cambridge and took a walk around the harbor on the Choptank River.
-I didn’t even think to take a picture as the setting was more like a grassy park, and I was preoccupied with getting a decent stroll in with the dogs since today and tomorrow weren’t that accessible to hikes.
+We first stopped in Cambridge, Maryland and took a walk around the harbor on the Choptank River.
+I didn’t even think to take a picture as the setting was more like a grassy park.
+I was preoccupied with walking the dogs since today and tomorrow aren’t conducive to hikes.
 After our walk, we visited Old Trinity Episcopal Church.

-The church, constructed of brick in the late 1600s is believed to be the oldest chapel in continuous use in the nation.
+The church, constructed of brick in the late 1600s, is the oldest chapel in continuous use in the nation.
 The church sits on 89 acres next to the Church River by which some parishioners travel to attend Sunday service.
 Aside the church is a cemetery with headstones marking the graves of soldiers who fought in the Revolution, the War of 1812, and the Civil War.
-I believe the surrounding fence was once home to a cache as well, but it appears from a few logs that the cache has been lost or removed.
+I believe the surrounding fence was once home to a cache as well, but it appears from a few logs on geocaching.com that the cache has been lost or removed.

-A few miles from the church, Blackwater National Wildlife Refuge serves as a safe haven for migrating geese.
+A few miles from the church, Blackwater National Wildlife Refuge serves as a safe haven for migrating geese in Maryland.
 No dogs were allowed out of the car here, so we took the 5 mile scenic drive through the marsh lands and along the shore to see geese galore.